smustafa75/freshme/README.md

 **403 Forbidden on feed fetches** → Rare, but some CDNs may rate-limit.
 Retry next run; the script already sends a descriptive User-Agent.

-**Empty AWS/OCI Updates sheet** → Genuinely quiet day on the feeds, or a feed outage.
+**Empty AWS/OCI Updates sheet** → Genuinely quiet period on the feeds, or a feed outage.
 The Events sheet will still show in-scope events.

 **Scheduled runs don't fire at exactly 11:00** → GitHub cron can be delayed a few minutes under load.
 The `workflow_dispatch` button always runs immediately for manual triggers.